Unbiasing Hamiltonian Monte Carlo algorithms for a general Hamiltonian function: Introduction

 Let us emphasize that this work focuses on unbiasedness, namely establishing that the target probability measure~$\mu$ is invariant for the (G)HMC algorithms we introduce in Section~\ref{sec:unbiased_HMC_schemes_implicit_integrators} with general Hamiltonian functions.
 To prove ergodicity, one needs to show that the Markov chains generated by these algorithms are in addition irreducible.
 This has been studied for the (G)HMC algorithms with separable Hamiltonian functions in~\cite{cances_2007,livingstone_2019,durmus_2020}, but irreducibility for nonseparable Hamiltonian functions will not be further discussed in this work.

+Before presenting the outline of our work, let us mention a related independent recent preprint by Noble \textit{et al.}~\cite{noble_2023} where the authors also correct the bias of RMHMC using a reversibility check, focusing on the Generalized Störmer Verlet numerical scheme, and using fixed-point iterations schemes to define the numerical flows.
+In our work, we consider more general nonseparable Hamiltonian functions, and more general numerical schemes (IMR, Newton's method to define the numerical flow, etc.).
+In particular, our analysis can be used to study other dynamics than RMHMC, as illustrated in Section~\ref{subsec:ghmala}.

 \paragraph{Outline of the work.} This paper is organized as follows.
 We make precise in Section~\ref{sec:numerical_flow_s_reversibility} the definitions of numerical schemes, solvers and flows, and the notions of~$S$-reversibility when~$S$ is a general involution.
 We then show how to enforce~$S$-reversibility and state our main results (whose proofs are postponed to Section~\ref{sec:proofs}).
 In Section~\ref{sec:unbiased_HMC_schemes_implicit_integrators}, (G)HMC algorithms that sample the target probability measure without bias are introduced.
+This is where we also discuss the consistency of (G)HMC algorithms with Langevin and overdamped Langevin dynamics.
 We then construct in Section~\ref{sec:construction_practical_numerical_flows} ideal numerical flows for the usual HMC integrators, and use Newton's method to provide practical implementations.
 The analysis of Sections~\ref{sec:numerical_flow_s_reversibility},~\ref{sec:unbiased_HMC_schemes_implicit_integrators} and~\ref{sec:construction_practical_numerical_flows} are illustrated on two running examples: the Generalized Störmer--Verlet (GSV) and the Implicit Midpoint Rule (IMR) numerical schemes.
 We finally illustrate in Section~\ref{sec:numerical_results} on two numerical examples the interest of the~$S$-reversibility check as well as using a position-dependent diffusion coefficient using the Hamiltonian function~\eqref{eq:H_RMHMC}.